SpenceKonde/megaTinyCore/megaavr/extras/Ref_Interrupts.md

 | USART1_RXC_vect   | 27 |    . |    . |
 | USART1_TXC_vect   | 28 |    . |    . |
 | NVMCTRL_EE_vect   | 29 |   30 |   25 |

+## Why do the few pieces of documentation mentioning this speak as though it were impossible to give better compile errors?

+This is a bit of a puzzler.
+It appears that the names are "set in stone" when the C runtimes are precompiled.
+Which is only done for instruction set variants, and so doesn't have the names of the vectors; further, it sounds as though there's no way to get the linker to give better errors.
+It definitely seems that there is a communictions bottleneck between everything else, and the linker.